some-natalie/some-natalie/_posts/2022-11-21-kubernetes-CI-footguns.md

 In working as a sysadmin, my first introduction to systems that build/deploy/maintain code was a series of scripts that ran on a cron job - checking out, building, and updating code on a web server nightly.
 It was fun to watch devops transform the idea of "devs make" and "ops execute" into a more unified idea of software _ownership_ - because every system I worked with that followed this pattern was terrifyingly fragile and pretty much everything that came later was an improvement on it.

 As these systems scaled, I found myself adjacent to a huge shared Jenkins installation kept in line by _dozens_ of Puppet modules.
 In wanting to avoid tons of configuration management code in the form of Puppet with the new system using GitHub Actions, I instead went down the path of tons of environment creation code in the form of Docker files.
-Still not sure how much of an improvement this represents on the code-management front, but the power of ephemeral and version controlled envirnoments saved a phenemonal amount of administration overhead (my time) and developer time by creating reproducible builds.
+Still not sure how much of an improvement this represents on the code-management front, but the power of ephemeral and version controlled environments saved a phenomenal amount of administration overhead (my time) and developer time by creating reproducible builds.

 ![slide-04](/assets/graphics/2022-11-21-cloud-native/slide-04.jpg)